We explain the 101 most important stock market terms and decipher financial jargon with simple definitions and practical examples.

 An Initial Public Offering (IPO) is the first group of a company’s shares sold to the public on stock exchanges.
 To go public, a company has to hold an IPO.

-To issue an IPO in the United States, a company must meet all the requirements of the Securities and Exchange Commission (SEC).
+To issue an IPO in the United States, a company must meet all the Securities and Exchange Commission (SEC) requirements.
 IPOs are a risky speculative investment because they are not proven moneymakers.

 Company founders sometimes use IPOs to cash out and leave the business.
-Many investors like IPOs because they can be cheap but offer high rates of growth.
+Many investors like IPOs because they can be cheap but offer high growth rates.

-The term Large Cap Stock or Big Cap refers to a company with a huge Market Capitalization.
-In today’s market, companies with market capitalizations of over $10 billion are considered Large Cap.
+Large Cap Stock or Big Cap refers to a company with a huge Market Capitalization.
+Companies with capitalizations of over $10 billion are considered Large-Cap in today’s market.

 Examples of Large-Cap Stocks include Amazon, Apple, and Tesla.
 Most people consider Large-Cap Stocks safe and stable investments.